MateuszJed/Random-Walk-self-avoiding/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/magnusoy/Arduino-with-Python/blob/master/LICENSE) file for details
+This project is licensed under the MIT License

 ## Libraries